cbr-asp/reduction-model/README.md

 > python solve.py --help
 usage: solve.py [-h] [-s] [-p] inputfile [inputfile ...]

-An implementation of the Reduction Model for incomplete and multi-precedent cases
+An implementation of the Reduction Model for dimensions and incomplete facts

 positional arguments:
   inputfile             an input file in .lp format containing dimensions, cases, and a focus case